Renault-Nissan and Hyundai face shutdowns in India over workers' COVID fears

 Nissan, which owns a majority stake in the plant, declined to comment.

-Renault-Nissan told an Indian court last week it rejected claims that COVID-19 safety protocols were being ignored at the factory, adding it needed to continue production to meet orders.

 Reporting by Sudarshan Varadhan and Aditi Shah.
-Editing by Ed Osmond, Mark Potter and David Clarke
+Editing by Ed Osmond, Mark Potter, David Clarke and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.